programminghistorian/ph-submissions/lessons/using-javascript-to-create-maps.md

 [^2]: A full discussion of APIs is beyond the scope of this lesson, however in general you may think of an API as a web address that returns raw data rather than HTML.
 It is designed to be machine-readable rather than human.

-[^4]: See Lee V. Chambers, *The Weston Sisters: An American Abolitionist Family*, (Chapel Hill, University of North Carolina Press, 2015), 175
+[^3]: See Lee V. Chambers, *The Weston Sisters: An American Abolitionist Family*, (Chapel Hill, University of North Carolina Press, 2015), 175.
+The BPL began a transcription project at <a href="https://www.digitalcommonwealth.org/collections/commonwealth:ht24xg10q">Digital Commonwealth</a> in 2017, images of the collection are also available there and the images are searchable by place.

-[^5]: If you are having permissions errors installing `npm`, check the solutions [on Stack Overflow](http://stackoverflow.com/questions/16151018/npm-throws-error-without-sudo/24404451#24404451).
+[^4]: If you are having permissions errors installing `npm`, check the solutions [on Stack Overflow](http://stackoverflow.com/questions/16151018/npm-throws-error-without-sudo/24404451#24404451).

-[^6]: Stephen Robertson, "The Differences between Digital Humanities and Digital History," *Debates in the Digital Humanities, 2016*.
+[^5]: Stephen Robertson, "The Differences between Digital Humanities and Digital History," *Debates in the Digital Humanities, 2016*.
 Matthew K. Gold and Lauren F. Klein, eds.
 (Minneapolis: University of Minnesota Press, 2016).
 Available Online: http://dhdebates.gc.cuny.edu/debates/text/76

-[^7]: Chambers, *Weston Sisters*, Chapter 6.
+[^6]: Chambers, *Weston Sisters*, Chapter 6.